-This information is based on personal experiences and other researches over the years.
+This information is based on personal experiences and researches over the years.
 Some of these items I’ve put into practice, some others I didn’t.
 Anyway, I feel the importance of sharing them all.

 Be aware that each person and recipe are different, so you may need to adapt the ingredients or the quantities, in order to have the results you want.
 Allow yourself to also be flexible and creative.